Chart Color Schemes

 Population

-Population growth drivers in South Morang - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in South Morang - South are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-South Morang - South's population is around 13,558 as of Aug 2025.
-This reflects an increase of 1,166 people since the 2021 Census, which reported a population of 12,392 people.
-The change is inferred from the estimated resident population of 12,889 from the ABS as of June 2024 and an additional 480 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,751 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-South Morang - South's growth of 9.4% since the 2021 census exceeded the national average (8.6%).
-Population growth for the area was primarily driven by overseas migration that contributed approximately 94.2% of overall population gains during recent periods.
+South Morang - South's population was around 13,555 as of November 2025.
+This reflected an increase of 1,163 people, a 9.4% rise from the 2021 Census which reported a population of 12,392.
+The change was inferred from the estimated resident population of 12,889 in June 2024 and an additional 479 validated new addresses since the Census date.
+This resulted in a density ratio of 1,751 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's 9.4% growth since the 2021 census exceeded the national average of 8.9%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 94.2% of overall population gains during recent periods, driving primary population growth.

 Frequently Asked Questions - Population